SalilBhatnagarDE/VisionTransformers/README.md

 # VisionTransformers
-Vision Transformers are state of the art methods for classification or object detection problems.
-Images are divided into patches and then fed into transofmer encode with positional encodings.
+Vision Transformers are the state of the art methods for classification or object detection problems.
+Images are divided into patches and then fed into transofmer encoder with positional encodings.